Weak point in a person's character or any spot vulnerable to attack.

 Under my protection; from the shield or breastplate of Zeus or Athena.

-Individuals destiny from birth to death, from the story of the 3 Fates.
+An individual's destiny from birth to death, from the story of the three Fates.